-IF MY APPLICATION IS DECLINED, AM I ALLOWED TO RE-APPLY IN A FUTURE INTAKE PERIOD?
+IF MY APPLICATION IS DECLINED.
+AM I ALLOWED TO RE-APPLY IN A FUTURE INTAKE PERIOD?

 For Proof-of-Concept (POC) applications, no. At this point, POC applications will only be accepted for a three-month period between January 21st, 2025, and April 24th, 2025.
-Please re-check this FAQ in case the situation changes later in the project period.

 For Transition to Scale (TTS) applications, yes.
-Applications declined at any stage of the process can re-apply in future intake periods.
+Applications declined at any stage of the process can reapply in future intake periods.
 To re-apply, you will need to start a new application.
 Please do not register for an account again.
 You can start a new application by logging into your existing Fluxx account.
 If you choose to re-apply by submitting a new proposal, we will be looking to see how the team has incorporated the feedback received.
 Identical proposals will not be considered.